crypto-org-chain/cosmos-sdk/docs/architecture/adr-tiered-lock-rewards.md

 }
 ```

+- **Minimum lock:** Each tier’s `MinLockAmount` must be ≥ 0 when params are set or updated; implementations may require it to be strictly positive for the tier to accept new locks.
+It is enforced only on **MsgLockTier** (new positions); **MsgAddToTierPosition** does not require the added amount to meet any minimum.
 - **Fixed APY:** Bonus is not a multiplier on base rewards.
 It is an annual rate on the locked (or delegated) amount: `accrued_bonus = amount_locked × BonusAPY × (time_elapsed / 1 year)`, paid from the tier pool in `BonusDenoms`.
 Accrual can be computed per block or on each withdraw/claim using `LastAccrualTime` (or height) stored on the position.

 ### 4.2 Tier positions (state)